fluxcd/website/content/en/docs/cheatsheets/bootstrap.md

       name: source-controller
 ```

+When `helm-cache-max-size` is reached, an error is logged and the index is instead
+read from file.
+Cache hits are exposed via the `gotk_cache_events_total` Prometheus
+metrics.
+Use this data to fine-tune the configuration flags.

 ### Using HTTP/S proxy for egress traffic

 If your cluster must use an HTTP proxy to reach GitHub or other external services,